julianoappelklein/hokus/README.md

 ### Website Configuration File

 The website configuration files are stored in your *home/username/Hokus* folder.
-You can have multiple websites, each having their own configuration file. _\(Like config.websiteone1.json, config.websiteone2.json...\)_
+You can have multiple websites, each having their own configuration file. _\(e.g. config.website-1.json, config.website-2.json\)_

 A minimal website configuration file looks like this: